qutip/qutip/doc/guide/guide-basics.rst

 States and operators
 ---------------------

-Manually specifying the data for each quantum object is inefficient, since most objects correspond to commonly used types such as the ladder operators of a harmonic oscillator, the Pauli spin operators for a two-level system, or state vectors such as Fock states.
-Therefore, QuTiP includes predefined objects for a variety of states and operators:
+Manually specifying the data for each quantum object is inefficient.
+Even more so when most objects correspond to commonly used types such as the ladder operators of a harmonic oscillator, the Pauli spin operators for a two-level system, or state vectors such as Fock states.
+Therefore, QuTiP includes predefined objects for a variety of states:

 .. cssclass:: table-striped